 Using a Heat Gun

-- Once you establish all the safety precautions and right heat setting need, its then time to aim the gun at the surface with the acrylic paint.
+- Once you establish all the safety precautions and the right heat setting needed, it’s then time to aim the gun at the surface with the acrylic paint.
 Hold it at a distance of 3 to 4 inches away for a period of 10 to 20 seconds.

 - Hold the heat gun with one hand, and the other holds a putty knife and start scraping off the paint.
 With the heat from the gun, the paint should be able to start melting and peeling off the wood surface.